Reuse

 • Chicago Furniture Bank - This nonprofit organization serves as an intermediary between Chicagoans who have extra furniture and those who need it.
 They provide furnishing packages that include beds, couches, armchairs, dressers, desks, end tables, coffee tables, kitchen tables + chairs, dish ware, rugs, lamps, artwork, mirrors, and more.
 Brighton Park

 • Chicago Tool Library - Instead of buying new, you could rent a wide variety of tools (and other items) from Chicago Tool Library.
 You can also donate your used items to this nonprofit.
-Bridgeport
+West Garfield Park

 • Community Glue - This workshop aims to divert repairable items from the waste stream or repurpose them if needed.
 The goal is to encourage critical thinking and debunk the cultural myth that 'newer is better.'
 Monthly free workshops bring together community members who can fix items.
 Edgewater